10/06/2010

 Have you ever really thought about Nirvana?

 Well, no. Why would you have to?
-They're so overexposed and inset, they've become cultural white noise.
-It's far from easy for anyone born around the late C20th to delimn them, to separate them out from the whole.
+They're so overexposed they've become cultural white noise.
+It's far from easy for anyone born in the late C20th to delimn them, to separate them out from the whole.

-Some questions in philosophy get called "truth-inapt" (that is, of indeterminate reply, usually because the answer to them is not a proposition).
-The question of whether you like Nirvana reminds me a bit of this.
+Some questions in philosophy get called "truth-inapt" (that is, without a determinate reply, because the answer to them is not really a 'proposition').
+The question of whether you like Nirvana is like this.
 You certainly can like them - and, boy, we seem to - but what good does it do you?

 - Cobain is actually a country singer.
-No, really - a mutated one, but still the indelible praise sticks.
-Where Country & Western's purpose is to glorify and dramatize the ordinary (and actively absurd) facets of Midwest America's experience, Nirvana demonize and delve under it.
+No, really - sure he's a mutant one, but the indelible praise sticks.
+Where Country's purpose is to glorify and dramatize the ordinary (and actively absurd) facets of Midwest America's experience, Nirvana demonize and delve under it instead.
 Often into things which are, too, ordinary, but unspoken, unspeakable.
-It is the dark side of bucolia.
+Another instance of the absolutely standard "dark side of bucolia" (American Beauty, .

 - That said, don't let anyone try to tell you he was a genius lyricist or anything.
 There's also that pathetic thing they do ("In Bloom", "Smells Like") where they complain about the amount of people who will buy their music and about who will buy their music, i.e. booo rednex and jox.
 Here's a thought: Most people are misunderstood.
 An obsession with being "alternative" or more punk than whoever else can lead only one way; selling out of life, and did.
 The commercial / alternative distinction is ridiculous, based as it is in the idea of Authenticity.